tellinki/tellinki.github.io/README.md

 # Tellinki
 **Simple map of Helsinki Bicycle Parking**

-Tellinki.com is a static PWA website, utilizing leaflet.js and Open Street Map database for showing different types of bicycle parking in Helsinki.
+Tellinki.com is a static PWA website, utilizing leaflet.js and OpenStreetMap database for showing different types of bicycle parking in Helsinki.

 ## Development